hudelin24/Actuation-compatible-tracking-for-in-vivo-navigation-of-miniature-robots/Data/Data.md

 # MCT_pretrain
 Each `ref` folder corresponds to a sensor board placement.
 Each `mag_map.pyth` is a dictionary file which stores one sample.
-In
+It includes two keys, i.e., 'magnetic map sensing' and 'magnetic map calibration'.